eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/datatype-reference/index.md

 #### time

-The lexical representation for time is the left truncated lexical representation for dateTime: hh:mm:ss.sss with optional following time zone indicator.
-For example, to indicate 1:20 pm for Eastern Standard Time which is 5 hours behind Coordinated Universal Time (UTC), one would write: 13:20:00-05:00.
-See also ISO 8601 Date and Time Formats (·D).
+The lexical representation for time is the left truncated lexical representation for dateTime: `hh:mm:ss.sss` with optional following time zone indicator.
+For example, to indicate 1:20 pm for Eastern Standard Time which is 5 hours behind Coordinated Universal Time (UTC), one would write: `13:20:00-05:00`.
+See also ISO 8601 Date and Time Formats.

 IRI: `http://www.w3.org/2001/XMLSchema#time`